rjdirisio/pyvibdmc/README.md

 - A potential energy surface (PES) for a system of interest, which can be called using a Python function (See [Documentation](https://pyvibdmc.readthedocs.io/en/latest/potentials.html)).

+- Possibly a compiler required for the potential energy surface (the tutorial potential uses gfortran)

+- Tutorial: make (on Linux systems, this is usually installed via the 'build-essential' or 'Development Tools' packages )

 Features should be developed on branches.
 To create and switch to a branch, use the command

 `git checkout -b new_branch_name`